willow-ahrens/Hyperspecialize.jl/README.md

   Peter doesn't like this unpredictable behavior, so he decides to explicitly define the load order for his types.
 He asks for his code to only be defined on the concrete subtypes of `Number` in `Base`.
 He uses the `@concretize` macro to define which subtypes of `Number` to use.
-Now his module looks like this:
+Now his definition looks like this:

 ```
-module Peter
-  import Base.+

-  using Hyperspecialize

-  struct PeterNumber <: Number
-    x::Number
-  end

   @concretize myNumber [BigFloat, Float16, Float32, Float64, Bool, BigInt, Int128, Int16, Int32, Int64, Int8, UInt128, UInt16, UInt32, UInt64, UInt8]

   @replicable Base.:+(p::PeterNumber, y::@hyperspecialize(myNumber)) = PeterNumber(p.x + y)

-  export PeterNumber
-end
 ```

   Since Peter has only defined `+` for the concrete subtypes of Number, the user